abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 $ kubectl create -f manifests/cronjob-example.yaml
 ```

-2) Give it some time to run, and then list the jobs.
+2) Give it some time to run, and then list the Jobs.
 ```
 $ kubectl get jobs
 ```
-There should be at least one job named in the format `<cronjob-name>-<unix time stamp>`.
+There should be at least one Job named in the format `<cronjob-name>-<unix time stamp>`.
 Note the timestamp of
-the oldest job.
+the oldest Job.

-3) Give it a few minutes and list the jobs once again
+3) Give it a few minutes and list the Jobs once again
 ```
 $ kubectl get jobs
 ```
-The oldest job should have been removed.
-The CronJob controller will purge jobs according to the
+The oldest Job should have been removed.
+The CronJob controller will purge Jobs according to the
 `successfulJobHistoryLimit` and `failedJobHistoryLimit` attributes.
 In this case, it is retaining strictly the
-last 3 successful jobs.
+last 3 successful Jobs.

 4) Describe the CronJob `cronjob-example`
 ```
-$ kubectl describe cronjob cronjob-example
+$ kubectl describe CronJob cronjob-example
 ```
-The events will show the records of the creation and deletion of the jobs.
+The events will show the records of the creation and deletion of the Jobs.

 5) Edit the CronJob `cronjob-example` and locate the `Suspend` field.
 Then set it to true.
 ```
-$ kubectl edit cronjob cronjob-example
+$ kubectl edit CronJob cronjob-example
 ```
 This will prevent the cronjob from firing off any future events, and is useful to do to initially troubleshoot
 an issue without having to delete the CronJob directly.

-5) Delete the cronjob
+5) Delete the CronJob
 ```
 $ kubectl delete cronjob cronjob-example
 ```
-Deleting the CronJob **WILL** delete all child jobs.
-Use `Suspend` to _'stop'_ the job temporarily if attempting
+Deleting the CronJob **WILL** delete all child Jobs.
+Use `Suspend` to _'stop'_ the Job temporarily if attempting
 to troubleshoot.

 ---